 The following formula was used to determine the ECL: Exposure at Default x Probability of Default (PD) x Loss Given Default (LGD) x discount rate.
-PDs have been determined with reference to Refinitiv's Telecoms BB credit default swap (CDS) spreads adjusted to BB-, being the Group's current credit rating by S&P. CDS's are forward looking and considered reflective of markets view on future potential losses and therefore default probabilities.
-The LGD specific to the Group was determined based on the S&P Ratings report dated 27 October 2022 at 35% (2022: 35%).
+Previously, Refinitiv's CDS spreads for BB and B Telecoms provided market-based PD estimates.
+This approach became unfeasible due to the declining number of constituents in the indices.
+The current methodology uses S&P's Annual Global Corporate Default Study as its foundation, supplemented with forward-looking adjustments.
+The LGD specific to the Group was determined based on the S&P Ratings report dated 27 October 2022 at 35% (2023: 35%).
 The original effective interest rate of the underlying borrowing is used as the discount rate.

-The Company's financial liability relating to financial guarantee contracts amounts to R1 563 million (2022: R1 211 million) as at 31 December 2023 and R388 million (2022: R232 million) was amortised to profit or loss for the year.
-Credit losses relating to 12 months ECL amounted to R397 million (2022: credit losses of R16 million) and credit gains relating to lifetime ECL amounted to R101 million (2022: credit losses of R75 million).
+The Company's financial liability relating to financial guarantee contracts amounts to R950 million (2023: R1 563 million) as at 31 December 2024 and R347 million (2023: R388 million) was amortised to profit or loss for the year.
+Credit gains relating to 12 months ECL amounted to R219 million (2023: credit losses of R397 million) and credit gains relating to lifetime ECL amounted to R51 million (2023: credit losses of R101 million).

-16. Financial risk management and financial instruments Accounting for financial instruments
+16. Financial risk management and financial instruments

+Accounting for financial instruments